InitSync/MySQL-Test/README.md

-# ~ Just i created this project to do tests with MySQL, if you want use this code, use it, but this isn't the best way to use MySQL ~
+# ~ Just i created this small project to do tests with MySQL, if you want use this code, use it, but this isn't the best way to use MySQL ~